AdobeDocs/commerce-learn.en/help/backend-development/remote-db-connection-execute-queries.md

 Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement.
 ```

-For example you can find all the records from the `core_config_data` table that contain the word `secure` as part of the column `path`:
+For example, you can find all the records from the `core_config_data` table that contain the word `secure` as part of the column `path`:

 ```sql
 MariaDB [main]> SELECT * FROM core_config_data WHERE path LIKE '%secure%' \G;